karamfd/uses/README.md

 ## Recording & Streaming

-- [Camo](https://reincubate.com/camo/): turn your iPhone into a webcam.
 - [DaVinci Resolve](https://www.blackmagicdesign.com/ca/products/davinciresolve): free to use video editor.
 - [OBS](https://obsproject.com/): free to use video recording and live streaming.